iterative/vscode-dvc/README.md

 ### Installing and Integrating With DVC CLI

 There are quite a few options for installing DVC, with one big split being whether DVC is installed globally or in a virtual environment.
+This extension allows for a few different methods for picking how to run DVC.

 - Virtual environment recognition powered by the [`ms-python`](https://marketplace.visualstudio.com/items?itemName=ms-python.python)